bsafdi/NPTFit/docs/Example8_Analysis.rst

 .. image:: Example8_Analysis_files/Example8_Analysis_35_0.png

-As some references also show :math:`dN/dF` we give an example of it below, also demonstrating the use of ``spow``.
+As some references also show :math:`dN/dF`, and we give an example of it below, also demonstrating the use of ``spow``.

 .. code:: python